Peppermint Bark Snowflakes

 - This recipe will make six of these thick peppermint bark snowflakes.

-- If you’d like thinner snowflakes, make the full recipe and divide between two molds.
-A thinner version will be easier to eat!
+- If you’d like thinner snowflakes, make the full recipe and divide the melted chocolates between two molds.

-- Place the molds on a half sheet pan for an easy transfer to the refrigerator to chill.
+- PRO-Tip: Place the molds on a half-sheet pan for an easy transfer to the refrigerator to chill.

 - Give the molds a little shimmy to even out the chocolate layer before it starts to set.